unicorn-ca/Cloudformation-Secure-Lambda-Pipeline-Generator/README.md

 **//TODO**

 ## Installation

-Install pipeline with `$ curl https://raw.githubusercontent.com/unicorn-ca/Unicorn-Pipeline/master/build > tmp.sh; sh tmp.sh`.
-Or install and run wizard by adding the `-w` flag `$ curl https://raw.githubusercontent.com/unicorn-ca/Unicorn-Pipeline/master/build > tmp.sh; sh tmp.sh -w`
+Install and run wizard by adding the `-w` flag `$ curl https://raw.githubusercontent.com/unicorn-ca/Unicorn-Pipeline/master/build > tmp.sh; sh tmp.sh -w`.

+You should expect the launch wizard opening on your browser.
+If this doesn't work for you, try doing a headless install.

+### Headless Install

+Install the pipeline with `$ curl https://raw.githubusercontent.com/unicorn-ca/Unicorn-Pipeline/master/build > tmp.sh; sh tmp.sh`.

-## Usage
+## Contribution

-**//TODO**
+Please read our [contribution guidelines](https://github.com/unicorn-ca/Unicorn-docs/blob/master/CONTRIBUTING.md) before creating an issue or pull request!